appressoas/django_cradmin/docs/gettingstartedguide.rst

 Building an index view for Account
 ----------------------------------
-We have now set up a ``CrAdminInstance`` and connected it to a model, but it doesn't quite work yet.
-To make it work we must first connect it to a :class:`django_cradmin.crapp.App`.
-In cradmin, the apps are essentially your views.
+Our main goal for now is to create an indexview or a dashboard if you prefer, which will give us some information about the Account we are currently holding.
+The next step to make this happen is to connect the ``cramdin_instance`` with a CRadmin application.
+These apps lives inside a module named ``crapps`` in our Django App.
+A full documentation for the CRadmin app can be read the in the class documentation :class:`django_cradmin.crapp.App`.

-This is where you define the urls, layout and content of the various pages in your cradmin interface.
+In CRadmin the apps are essentially our views.
+This is where we define the urls, layout and content of the various pages for our CRadmin interface.

 First we create a module called ``crapps`` which will hold all of our cradmin applications.
 Inside here, we create a file called ``account_index.py``.
 The Project structure will look something like ::